-FAQs About Barefoot Running
+FAQs About Barefoot Running on a Treadmill

 Reading a variety of articles and opinions, it is very natural to have an army of doubts and confusions surface the mind.
 For your convenience, we have prepared a short section to clarify some commonly asked queries in an attempt to impart reliable and researched answers.
 Read along to prevent any risks about barefoot running before you get started.

 Does Running Barefoot on a Treadmill Have Risks?